dgwatkins/wcml/readme.txt

 6. Shop URLs translation screen

 == Changelog ==

+= 3.8.4 =
+* Bug fix: minimum required amount was not calculated correctly for secondary currencies (not included in the previous version)

 = 3.8.3 =
 * Added improvements to the Translation Editor for translating custom fields for products and variations